g-r-a-n-t/algebraic-structures/README.md

 - Structures
 - Theorems

 The properties module consists of basic properties that can be attributed to operations over finite domains.
-For example: *associativity*, *commutativity*, and *invertiblity*.
+For example, *associativity*, *commutativity*, and *invertiblity*.

 The structures module provides structures that contain certain properties.
 For example: *group*, *field*, and *ring*.